MrEnder0/Regy-Bot/README.md

 ### When building

-1. Clone the repository and open up the main branch or develop branch, note that the develop branch may have in progress features and will be more prone to bugs.
+1. Clone the repository and open up the main branch or develop branch, note that the develop branch may have work in progress features and is more prone to bugs or unfinished features.
 2. Build using cargo like so: `cargo build --release`
-3. Run the executable in `target/release/regy_bot.exe`
-4. The bot will generate a template config file in the same directory as the executable and then exit
-5. Configure the bot using the config file under the global options and add your bot token
-6. Re-run the executable and the bot should start up and be ready to use

 ### When using

+> [!IMPORTANT]
+> Make sure you create a bot application and have the token at hand if you are going to self host the bot

+1. Run the executable in `target/release/regy_bot.exe`
+2. The bot will generate a template config file in the same directory as the executable and then exit
+3. Configure the bot using the config file under the global options and add your bot token
+4. Re-run the executable and the bot should start up and be ready to use

+> [!IMPORTANT]
-* The bot has to be set up in each server before it can be used to its full potential with `/config_setup <channel>` the channel will be the designated channel for the bot to log messages and infractions in
+> The bot has to be set up in each server before it can be used to its full potential with `/config_setup <channel>` the channel will be the designated channel for the bot to log messages and infractions in